harishraju55/netcdf-explorer/README.md

 * Clone the project.

-* Naviagte to the project directory.
+* Naviagte to the project directory (i.e /netcdf-explorer).

 * Run commands:
     * npm install